 Hardware is hard

-The speaker is comparable to its competitors, the Echo family, the Home/Mini, the HomePod, the Sonos One in terms of hardware quality and Voice AI.
-With higher quality speaker hardware and a higher price point than the Amazon Echo, but lower than the Apple HomePod, the Invoke speaker is priced the same as the Sonos One.
+The speaker is comparable to its competitors, the Echo family, the Home/Mini, the HomePod, and the Sonos One in terms of hardware quality and Voice AI.
+With higher quality speaker hardware and a higher price point than the Amazon Echo, but lower than the Apple HomePod, the Invoke speaker is priced in the same high-middle point as the Sonos One.

 Music is a popular use case for smart speakers, making speaker quality a competitive variable for all voice devices.
 For example, the new Echo, now $99, has a notably improved sound system over the original Echo released over two years ago.